 Tenuous rings of fine dust particles encircle Jupiter in a ring system apparently created by small moons.

-All four giant planets in our solar system, including Jupiter, possess a system of rings.
 Unlike the brilliant, icy rings of Saturn, Jupiter's rings are tenuous, dusty structures.
 And although Saturn's iconic rings were first spied by Galileo in 1610, Jupiter's faint rings were not spied until the 1970s, when spacecraft first visited the Jupiter system.
+All four giant planets in our solar system have rings.

-Jupiter's ring system has three main components: a pair of very faint outer rings called the gossamer rings; a 6500-kilometer (4000-mile) wide, flat main ring; and a thick inner ring called the halo.
+Jupiter's ring system has three main components: a pair of very faint outer rings called the gossamer rings; a wide, flat main ring; and a thick inner ring called the halo.

-The rings appear to be created by dust thrown off by impacts on small moons that orbit within them.
-The gossamer rings actually outline the orbits of the moons Amalthea and Thebe.
-The moons Adrastea and Metis skirt through the outer edges of the main ring.
+The rings appear to be created by dust thrown off by impacts on small moons.
+The gossamer rings are bounded by the orbits of the moons Amalthea and Thebe.
+Adrastea and Metis skirt the outer edges of the main ring.